acecilia/SpecGen/README.md

 SpecGen is a command line tool written in Swift that generates `.podspec` files from frameworks, so they can be used in a [CocoaPods](https://github.com/CocoaPods/CocoaPods) setup.

-* 👌 Generates `.podspec` files from `.framework` files
+* 🔥 Generates `.podspec` files from `.framework` files
-* 👌[Carthage](https://github.com/Carthage/Carthage) compatibility, so the generated `.podspec` files contain the version specified in the `Carfile.resolved` (effectively delegating to Carthage the dependency resolution)
+* 🔥[Carthage](https://github.com/Carthage/Carthage) compatibility, so the generated `.podspec` files contain the version specified in the `Carfile.resolved` (effectively delegating to Carthage the dependency resolution)
-* 💥 Use CocoaPods and Carthage together, allowing pods to depend on frameworks installed by Carthage
+* 🔥 Use CocoaPods and Carthage together, allowing pods to depend on frameworks installed by Carthage
-* 😂 Massively reduce build times by substituting source code pods with their corresponding `.framework`
+* 🔥 Massively reduce build times by substituting source code pods with their `.framework`
-* 👌 Improve Xcode speed and responsiveness by substituting source code pods with their corresponding `.framework`

 ## Installing